Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • No harsh intimate washes and no fragrances

-When medical advice is particularly sensible
+When medical advice is especially sensible

 Good reasons to get checked